 3 main functions of air filters in hospitals:

-- Reduce operational cost by reducing the energy need
+- Reduce operational costs by reducing the energy need

 - Protect Air Handling Units and equipment against contamination

 The clean air requirements in a hospital vary dramatically depending on the department.
-In the offices and waiting rooms a normal air quality is sufficient, however in the largest part of the hospital a much higher air quality is desired.
+In the offices and waiting rooms, normal air quality is sufficient, however, in the largest part of the hospital, a much higher air quality is desired.
 Understandably, areas such as operating rooms and the intensive care unit have the highest air quality demands.

-The energy consumption is the largest cost during the lifetime of an air filter in a hospital.
-Over 70% of the total filtration cost are related to the energy cost.
+Energy consumption is the largest cost during the lifetime of an air filter in a hospital.
+Over 70% of the total filtration cost is related to energy cost.
 Since the introduction of the energy labels by Eurovent, choosing an efficient air filter has become a lot easier.

-The Eurovent energy labels apply to all air filters with the norm EN 779:2012 and ranges from G4-F9 filter classes.
+The Eurovent energy labels apply to all air filters with the norm ISO 16890 and range from ePM10 – ePM1 filter classes.
 AFPRO Filters has launched the “low energy “series of air filters that have an A+ energy label to help hospitals reduce their energy bill and save money.